Design for Non-Designers – Contrast

 Design is not an exact science.
 Sometimes a lot of good design comes down to ‘gut feeling’ and what ‘looks or feels right’.
 Remember to experiment and look at how others have played with contrast in their designs.
 Check out Articulate E-Learning Heroes for examples, or any online learning you have had to complete yourself.
 What did the designer do to provide good contrast with their elements?

-Remember it’s not about copying other people’s design, but using theirs to inspire your own.
+Remember it’s not about copying other people’s design, but using it to inspire your own.